We have represented numerous client in court:

 - Risk of fabrication – there can be risks of fabrication of the instant messages adduced; and

-- Conclusiveness – reliance on WhatsApp messages as evidence may not be appropriate as there are other forms of evidences that are more conclusive in nature.
+- Conclusiveness – reliance on WhatsApp messages as evidence may not be appropriate as there are other forms of evidence that are more conclusive in nature.

-In a nutshell, those who wishes to adduce WhatsApp messages as evidence should ensure that the requirements in the case of Mok Yii Chek is satisfied, and that the time factor, identity of sender and recipient, and risk of fabrication has been properly addressed.
-WhatsApp messages should not be the sole evidence if there are more conclusive evidence available.
+In a nutshell, those who wish to adduce WhatsApp as evidence in court should ensure that the requirements in the case of Mok Yii Chek are satisfied and that the time factor, the identity of sender and recipient, and risk of fabrication has been properly addressed.
+WhatsApp messages should not be the sole evidence if there is more conclusive evidence available.

 ‘Malaysians are the world’s largest WhatsApp users’, New Straits Times, 12 September 2017, https://www.nst.com.my/lifestyle/bots/2017/09/278936/malaysians-are-worlds-largest-whatsapp-users

 Razman Abdullah v Azim Tan Sri Datuk Abdul Aziz 1 CLJ 706

 Section 61 – 90, Ibid